isomerpages/moe-frontierpri/_cca/Co Curricular Activities (CCA)/Choir.md

 beyond formal practice sessions.
 Also, as choristers sing in a group and not individually, team spirit is necessary to ensure that everyone sings his / her part right and we all sound good together.
-The Frontier Choir is thankful for five good years thus far and is looking forward to making a difference by bringing more joy and laughter to everyone through our good music this year.</p>
+The Frontier Choir is thankful for eight good years thus far and is looking forward to making a difference by bringing more joy and laughter to everyone through our good music this year.</p>
 </td>